Dlisk92/LOL_counter_dash/README.md

 ## How then can I get some use out of this data?

 Lets try to build something useful.
 I can tell people which picks counter there opponent in lane.
+To do this i will use dash.
+To use dash i will learn dash.
+I plan to also add a link to guides for the top champion.

+# take away

+I need to learn more css as it is very flexible.
+There are not many good examples of dash apps so learning it is a challenge.
+The way it deals with output and input are novel to me and seem fairly flexible.